 OSHA 10 Hour Construction Industry Outreach

-The OSHA 10 Hour Construction Industry Outreach training program is authorized by OSHA and is designed to offer entry level workers the basics about occupational safety and hazards on a worksite.
+The OSHA 10 Hour Construction training program is authorized by OSHA and is designed to offer entry level workers the basics about occupational safety and hazards on a worksite.
 Students who complete the course will learn about hazard avoidance, prevention, abatement and recognition.

 Besides learning about common safety hazards in the workplace, the course will also teach students about OSHA standards, the responsibilities of employers regarding worker safety and employee rights.
 Outreach Training Programs act as orientations to workplace safety and health for employees that can help them avoid injuries on site and save lives at the same time.